 Basis divided among properties.
-If the basis of property received is the adjusted basis of the partner's interest in the partnership (reduced by money received in the same transaction), it must be divided among the properties distributed to the partner.
-For properties distributed after August 5, 1997, allocate the basis using the following rules.
+If the basis of property received is the adjusted basis of the partner's interest in the partner-ship (reduced by money received in the same transaction), it must be divided among the properties distributed to the partner.
+For property distributed after August 5, 1997, allocate the basis using the following rules.